Menu

 Section 1.
 Members shall be classified as follows:

 Section 3.
 An Associate member is anyone who submits an application and has paid dues.
 Associate members are entitled to participate in social activities, attend board and general meetings, and receive the newsletter.
 Associate members can be committee chairs and can be voting Board members with the exception of the Signature Artist Jurying process.
-Associate members are not entitled to participate in exhibits unless an exhibit is specifically designated by the Board to include participation by Associate members.
+Associate members are entitled to participate in exhibits designated by the Board to include participation by Associate members.

 ARTICLE III - DUES AND INCOME